-Declining share of workplaces in harmful and dangerous work environments across Gazprom, %
+Decline in share of workplaces in harmful work environments across Gazprom, 2012–2018

 Industrial safety culture is defined as a level of qualification and psychological readiness under which industrial safety is perceived as a priority and an internal need by each employee and which fosters personal responsibility and self-control in all work activities.

-OHSAS 18001 is an international standard for developing occupational health and safety management systems.
+OHSAS 18001 is a standard for developing occupational health and safety management systems.
 Its main goal is to help companies of all types create an efficient occupational health and safety management system.

 In 2014, Gazprom’s Integrated System was successfully certified under OHSAS 18001:2007 ‘Occupational Health and Safety Management Systems.’
 A recertification audit performed in 2017 verified the conformity of the System with the OHSAS 18001:2007 standard.

 Key safety rules

-For the purposes of implementing Gazprom’s Occupational and Industrial Safety Policy and streamlining the Integrated System of Occupational and Industrial Safety Management, the Company developed the Regulation on the Application of Key Safety Rules at Gazprom.
+For the purposes of implementing Gazprom’s Occupational, Industrial and Fire Safety Policy and streamlining the Integrated System of Process Safety Management, the Company developed the Regulation on the Application of Key Safety Rules at Gazprom.

 The key safety rules are:

-- uniform behavioral requirements for Gazprom’s employees and the personnel of contracting companies; non-compliance with these requirements may result in accidents.
+- uniform behavioral requirements for Gazprom’s employees and the personnel of contracting companies, non-compliance with which may result in accidents.

 The key rules are aimed at: